 - Platform staff assistance has been offered as the solution to the dilemma of the NGR guard's remoteness from the assisted boarding point.
-Currently, many Queensland Rail (QR) stations are only staffed for a few hours per day and a small minority are staffed 24/7.
-Therefore, staffing all 150+ stations throughout operational hours will require the hiring and rostering of a considerable body of people. - Over the expected 30+ year service life of the NGR the wages bill of these extra staff is likely to be astronomical, with an estimated scenario of \$450 million, and therefore susceptible to cutting.
-It is doubtful that future governments will fund these extra positions and the Deputy Premier confirmed that she could not hold future governments to any funding agreements that she struck. - The Deputy Premier verbally informed a member of Spinal Life Australia that to relocate the guard cab to mid train would cost \$250 million.
-Moving the guard cab rather than employing extra platform staff will save the taxpayer \$200 million over the service life of the NGR train.
+Currently, many Queensland Rail (QR) stations are staffed only for a few hours per day.
+Only a small minority are staffed 24/7.
+Others are never staffed.
+Therefore, staffing all 150+ stations throughout operational hours will require the hiring and rostering of a considerable body of people. - Over the expected 30+ year service life of the NGR the wages bill for these extra staff is likely to be astronomical, and therefore susceptible to cutting.
+It is doubtful that future governments will fund these extra positions in the long term.